Menthalion/FateProvidence/README.md

 ### Stunt families

 A new character gets his first stunt family for free.
-Because every family extra increases access to all ranked skills, they need to be bought.
-The second family costs 2 refresh, the third and last one costs 4.
+Every extra stunt family needs to be bought: the second costs 2 refresh, the third and final costs 4.

 ### Stress tracks

-There are two stress tracks: one for personal and one for resource stress, governed by the *resist* and *support* skills respectively.
+There are two stress tracks: one for personal and one for resource stress, governed by a default (+2) with added *resist* and *support* skill ranks respectively, up to a maximum of 6.

 ### Milestones

-Rewrite one stunt includes moving a stunt to another family.
+`Rewrite one stunt` includes moving a stunt to another family.

 ### Breakthroughs

-Another action applies to a breakthrough:
+A new action can be performed at a breakthrough:

-Rewrite a stunt family that does not contain any stunts, if you care to.
+- Rewrite a stunt family that does not contain any stunts, if you care to.

 ## Addenda

 ### Evolution

 *optional information*

 The skill list originated in an experiment with a multi-column Fate, with an act and origin column: